ska-telescope/ska-integration-test-harness/docs/src/extend_and_apply_ith.rst

       sub-classing the existing one, maybe creating a new one from scratch).

-   Customizing the initialisation procedure may be a necessary step if you want to replace, modify and/or extend what makes the test harness ``structure`` (the ``TelescopeWrapper``, the subsystem wrappers, etc.).
+   Customising the initialisation procedure may be a necessary step if you want to replace, modify and/or extend what makes the test harness ``structure`` (the ``TelescopeWrapper``, the subsystem wrappers, etc.).